lyz-code/blue-book/docs/coding/python/python_snippets.md

 To show a Linux desktop notification from a Python script, you can use the `notify2` library (although [it's last commit was done on 2017](https://pypi.org/project/notify2/).
 This library provides an easy way to send desktop notifications on Linux.

-Alternatively, you can use the `subprocess` module to call the `notify-send` command-line utility directly.
+Alternatively, you can use the `subprocess` module to call the `notify-send` or `dunstify` command-line utility directly.
 This is a more straightforward method but requires `notify-send` to be installed.

 ```python
 import subprocess